chapter six

 This chapter covers

-• Transforming an archive into a Knowledge Graph: the Rockefeller Archive Center example
+• Transforming an archive into a knowledge graph

 • Graph modeling

-In the previous chapter, we discussed the topic of extracting complex relational knowledge from unstructured data using state-of-the-art Machine Learning technologies, including the Large Language Models.
-Specifically, we looked into knowledge extraction from the historical typewritten documents of the Rockefeller Archive Center (RAC).
-These documents contain very detailed descriptions of conversations that the representatives of the Rockefeller Foundation (RF), so called program officers, held with various researchers from a wide range of universities and other institutions.
-Based on the information they collected during the various meetings, they made a decision whether to recommend given research project for funding or not.
-In final stage, the Board of Directors of the RF approved the grants.
-For detailed description of the RAC use case and the goals of the project, please revisit the RAC discussion in the previous chapter.
+In the previous chapter, we discussed extracting complex relational knowledge from unstructured data using state-of-the-art machine learning (ML) technologies, including large language models (LLMs).
+Specifically, we looked at extracting knowledge from the historical typewritten documents of the Rockefeller Archive Center (RAC).
+As a brief reminder, these documents contain detailed descriptions of conversations between Rockefeller Foundation (RF) program officers and researchers from a wide range of universities and other institutions.
+The RF used the information collected during these meetings to decide whether to fund research projects.
+For a detailed description of the RAC use case and the goals of the project, revisit chapter 5.

 6.1.1 Graph modeling